HacKanCuBa/blake2signer/docs/docs/upgrade.md

 The default compression level was hardcoded to 6 no matter which compressor was being used.
 This has changed so that the corresponding default compression level for the compressor is used.

 If you were using the Zlib compressor (default), then there's no change for you.
 However, if you were using the Gzip compressor, the default level will now be 9 instead of 6.
-To continue using 6 as compression level, change the line calling the corresponding method (dump, dumps or dumps_parts) and use the parameter `compression_level=6`:
+To continue using 6 as compression level, change the line calling the corresponding method (`dump`, `dumps`, or `dumps_parts`) and use the parameter `compression_level=6`:

 ```python
 from blake2signer import Blake2SerializerSigner